 What you need to do is get an OBD2 scanner that can read ABS codes.
 Connect it to the obd2 port and run an ABS check.
-If there’s a problem in the system, it will generate a trouble code for you to figure out what the problem is.
+If there’s a problem in the system, it will generate a trouble code to figure out the problem.

-If that’s not an option then take your car to a mechanic and have it checked.
+If that’s not an option, take your car to a mechanic and have it checked.

 How To Turn Off ABS Light?

-We suggest that you use a scanner if the ABS light is on.
-This will remove the need to worry about finding the cause why ABS light is on.
+We suggest that you use a scanner if the ABS light is on, which will remove the need to worry about finding the cause of why the ABS light is on.

 How To Turn Off ABS Light Without A Scanner?

 This requires a lot of work and a good amount of knowledge.